Prosecutors seek Swiss help in German World Cup tax case

-ZURICH German prosecutors have asked Switzerland, home country of football world governing body FIFA, to help look into a suspicious payment linked to Germany's hosting of the 2006 World Cup, including by sifting through bank data.
+ZURICH Dec 16 German prosecutors have asked Switzerland, home country of soccer world governing body FIFA, to help look into a suspicious payment linked to Germany's hosting of the 2006 World Cup, including by sifting through bank data.

-The Frankfurt state prosecutor has sought legal assistance over a 6.7 million euro (£4.8 million) transfer from Germany's DFB football association to football's world governing body, both authorities said on Wednesday.
+The Frankfurt state prosecutor has sought legal assistance over a 6.7 million euro ($7.3 million) transfer from Germany's DFB football association to soccer's world governing body, both authorities said on Wednesday.

 In November, police and tax investigators raided DFB headquarters and searched the homes of officials to investigate suspected tax evasion linked to the awarding of the tournament.